Turkey Meat Sauce

 - Cook the pasta: Bring a large pot of water to a boil.
 Add a tablespoon of coarse salt, and return the water to a boil.
 Add the pasta and cook according to package directions.

-- Compose and enjoy: Toss the drained pasta with as much sauce as desired.
+- Serve: Toss the drained pasta with as much sauce as desired.

 Make Ahead and Storage